It took me years to understand how to write a perfect blog post that ranks on Google and Bing. I was a slow learner.

 One is to write and not worry about anything except what you want to say.
 I generally start by writing the paragraph headings first that I think will grab a reader’s attention and then fill in the gaps.

 The second way is to use your list of associated keywords as a stimulus for each part of your text.
 You can re-order later to get a better flow.

 Whichever method you choose, the primary focus should be on who will read your blog.
 Talk to your readers as if they were sitting in front of you.
-Keep it personal and avoid the third person and the passive.
+Keep it personal and avoid the third person and the passive voice.

 Once you have finished writing, go back to your keyword list and make sure you have used every one of them.
 If not, add a few more sentences to your text.

-Now it’s time for a thorough grammar and spell check and a first edit.
-Because I write a lot, I use Grammarly every day to make sure my writing is as error-free as possible.
+Now it’s time for a thorough grammar and spell check and your first edit.

 You might have written the perfect post, but without any images, it will look very unappealing.

-A featured image is an absolute must because everyone loves to share on social media.
+A featured image is an absolute must in good blogging because everyone loves to share images on social media.